Who have more sisters: boys or girls?

 * * * *

-But there's more to it than that.
-Girls and boys aren't exactly split 50/50.
+But there are more twists, Girls and boys aren't exactly split 50/50.
 Historically, slightly more boys have been born than girls.
 Does this make a difference?
 Remarkably, it doesn't.
-If boys and girls are born with a probability of p and (1-p) respectively then although this will affect the total number of girls, the average number of sisters will be the same for boys and girls.
+If boys and girls are born with a probability of, say, 55% and 45% respectively, then although this will affect the total number of girls, the average number of sisters will be the same for boys and girls (if we ignore twins).
 It gets more complicated, however, when you allow for the fact that girls live longer than boys.
 This means that as a family ages, it will tend to become more dominated by girls.
 Does this change the average number of sisters for boys relative to girls?
 My first hunch was yes...then no...and now I'm not sure.

 * * * *